+The governing body of the college has constituted Staff committeefor the purpose of maintaining equipment, infrastructure, and other facilities.
 This committee is responsible for making arrangements for the new infrastructure in the college in accordance with the needs of the departments/college.
 In order to ensure optimal use of funds allocated every academic year, equipment, instruments, and miscellaneous laboratory materials are purchased after prior approval of technical quotations and scrutiny.
 The college has a garden that has been supported by Suhana Masalewale, Pune.
+The college garden is maintained by a gardener, who looks after the garden.
+Educatorsrecommendbooks oftheir subjects.
+Computer-related issues are handled by a technician appointed by the University.
+A website coordinator is responsible for managing and uploading information to the college website.